oVirt/ovirt-site/source/feature/engine/fencing-refactoring.html.md

 *   Name: Martin Peřina
 *   Email: mperina@redhat.com

+## Status

+Following parts were finished and they will be part of oVirt 3.6 release:

+*   Make SSH Soft Fencing part of Non Responding Treatment
+*   Refactor fencing related code to be more reliable, readable, covered by unit tests
+*   Refactor Power Management tab in Host Detail to ease management of multiple power management agents

+Following parts were not finished and they were postponed to oVirt 4 release:

+*   Ability to enable/disable SSH Soft Fencing, Kdump detection and Power Management Restart per host

 ## Detailed Description

 Non Responding Treatment in oVirt <= 3.5 is described [ here](Media:Current-whole-process.png).
 Following changes are planned for oVirt 3.6: